Want to learn how to write better emails?

 1. Get your subject line right.

 We’ve written about how headlines can make or break a piece of content.
 Well, subject lines can make or break an email.
 Depending on which study you look at, up to a third of consumers either will or won’t open an email based solely on the subject line.

 Writing subject lines is, of course, an art.
 A lot of research has been conducted on which words, phrases, or approaches work best.

-One recent study from Marketing Sherpa showed that personalized subject lines often get upward of a 50 percent lift in open rates.
+One recent study showed personalized subject lines often get upward of a 50 percent lift in open rates.